dgkertsos/car-sales/README.md

 To run the new created job click the Run now button.

+We can see the job result by clicking on the job name.

-We can see a dataset created in our BigQuery console with the stg_car_sales table inside.
+If the job run without problems we will be able to see a dataset created in our BigQuery console with the stg_car_sales table inside.

 Now we are ready to visualize the data.